lionthroat/cs340-w20-paperstacks/README.md

 ## Last updated 3/17/2020

 ### Notes:
-- 3/17/2020: ISBN validation was temporarily disabled, as it was not accepting valid inputs.
 - 3/17/2020: The Add Author modal on the Add Book page was temporarily disabled, as it needs to be researched how to store information from a modal in the DOM (perhaps in a Javascript object?) and not submit a POST request immediately.
 This would be required, as the new Author CANNOT be added before their first Book in the database.
 - 3/17/2020: Updated DDQ with one missing Books_Authors entry and one missing Genres_Books entry.

 ### Recently Built Features:
+- 3/17/2020 input validation for ISBN and Year Published implemented
 - 3/17/2020: Add a new author at the same time as adding a book.
 - 3/11/2020: Delete Book Functionality.
 - 3/10/2020: Search by whether a book has Reviews.
 This checkbox is found on main page and search page, and can be used in combination with other search criteria.